OSGConnect/OUTDATED-tutorial-fsurf/README.md

 This will not effect the files you have fetched with fsurf --output --id WorkflowID.

-##  How to deface images
+##  How to anonymize images

 Since `fsurf` is not HIPPA compliant, the scan file should be deidentified and defaced on your local machine.
 You can use your local `FreeSurfer` installation to prepare your scans.
-For example, use this command sequence to convert a DICOM formatted image `001.mgz` to `SUBJECT_defaced.mgz`.

-      $ cd $FREESURFER_HOME/average
+The original DICON scan produce several slices.
+First, combine the slices and create single image file by

       $ recon-all -subject SUBJECT -i PATH_TO_ONE_OF_THE_SLICES

+Here, `recon-all` is the `FreeSurfer` command line tool, the argument `SUBJECT` is the name of the subject, and the argument `PATH_TO_ONE_OF_THE_SLICES` is the name of just one DICON file with path information.
+The result of the above command would produce a single compressed image file `001.mgz` under the directory `subjects/SUBJECT/mri/orig`.
+Now deface the image,

-      $ mri_deface ../subjects/SUBJECT/mri/orig/001.mgz               \
+      $ mri_deface ../subjects/SUBJECT/mri/orig/001.mgz  talairach_mixed_with_skull.gca  face.gca  ../subjects/SUBJECT/mri/orig/SUBJECT_defaced.mgz

-                 talairach_mixed_with_skull.gca                     \
-                 face.gca                                           \
-                 ../subjects/SUBJECT/mri/orig/SUBJECT_defaced.mgz
+The image file `001.mgz` is defaced to `SUBJECT_defaced.mgz`.

 If the `mri_deface` program cannot find the needed `*.gca` files (the standard FreeSurfer parameter files), fetch and unzip them: